 Building a Safe DIY Dog Den for your Dog

-A good idea is to set aside an area in the house so that he knows he has a place to get away from the noise, his little den.
+The good idea is to set aside an area in the house so that he knows he has a place to escape the noise, his little den.
 Preparing your dog for Bonfire Night should begin several weeks in advance.
-There are all sorts of things you can buy, from desensitising CDs to plug-in diffusers containing comforting pheromones.
-If necessary, you can ask your vet for advice on sedation for a dog that is excessively frightened.
+You can buy all sorts of things, from desensitising CDs to plug-in diffusers containing comforting pheromones.
+If necessary, you can ask your vet for advice on sedation for an excessively frightened dog.
 But one of the best things you can do for him is to build him a haven.

 This place should preferably be as far from the noise source as possible, away from doors and windows.
-Place it near the middle of the house and in a spot where you can keep an eye on him.
-You could place a radio or CD player close by and play some soft music on the night.
+Place it near the middle of the house where you can keep an eye on him.
+You could place a radio or CD player close by and play some soft music at night.

 You don’t have to buy a crate to make a DIY Dog Den

 There are plenty of purpose-made dog crates on the market, but if you don’t want to run to the expense of buying one, then you could build a makeshift one using a table, chairs and a large blanket, just like when you were a child making a tent in the garden!

 Put his favourite bedding in the den and some extra blankets for him to snuggle into; some dogs will try to make a nest to hide in when frightened.
 If you are using a crate, place a dark-coloured blanket over the top of it so that he can feel extra secure.
 Make sure to leave the door of the crate open so that he doesn’t feel trapped.